 Tools of the Evaluation

 This study has developed quantitative tools for assessing and analyzing carbon emissions and air pollutant emissions of transport projects funded by ADB.
 The section on Methodology for Transport Emissions Evaluation Model for Projects in the complete report needs to be read in conjunction with the evaluation models.
-Each model is downloadable as an Excel file.

 This model can be used for roads located in rural areas, which are typically two-lane single carriageways designed to expand existing capacity in the non-urban context, costing $0.5 million–$1 million per kilometer (km).
 It can also be used for rehabilitated roads that are either one-lane or two-lane single carriageways projects designed to improve pavement surface, costing less than $0.5 million per km.